Mean-field games with unbounded controls: a weak formulation approach to global solutions: Setup and main results

 where

-If the stochastic exponential in \eqref{general-MVBSDE} is $\PP$-martingale, then $\bar{W}$ is a $\barPP$-Brownian motion and \eqref{general-MVFBSDE} yields a MV-FBSDE under $\barPP$.
 This suggests that solving the generalized MV-BSDE \eqref{general-MVBSDE} is equivalent to solving the MV-FBSDE \eqref{general-MVFBSDE}.
-The subtle issue is the different solution spaces; solving the generalized MV-BSDE under $\PP$ requires integrability conditions under $\PP$ while solving the associated MV-FBSDE requires integrability w.r.t.~$\barPP$.
+The subtle issue is the different solution spaces; solving the generalized MV-BSDE under $\PP$ requires integrability conditions under $\PP$ while solving the associated MV-FBSDE requires integrability under $\barPP$.
 The next proposition shows that the two equations are indeed equivalent under the assumptions made in this section.

 \begin{proposition} For any measure $\barPP \in \calP(\Omega)$ and any triple $(X,Y,Z)$ of $\FF$-adapted processes, the following conditions are equivalent under Assumption~\ref{asm:BSDE-standing-asm}: \begin{enumerate} \item the quadruple $(X,Y,Z,\barPP)$ solves the McKean-Vlasov BSDE \eqref{general-MVBSDE} and satisfies